Frequently Asked Questions

 - What if I have to miss a class? - Makeup classes can be scheduled with another class at your level or lower.
 Contact your teacher to schedule your makeup class.

 - Can I observe a class before I sign up? - we do not encourage observation of a class, but you can attend a free class "BellyDance Sampler" before you register for regular classes.
 This class is an overview of Bellydance.
-There is no charge or obligation to register for classes--but you must sign up to attend.
+There is no charge to register for classes--but you must sign up to attend.
 To register go to Classes page and select a Free BellyDance Sampler class--register--and come have some fun.
 Sampler classes are usually held the last Saturday of the month.
 If you can not attend a Saturday class, contact Kadayif firstname.lastname@example.org.
 She can make arrangements for you to attend a sampler class that fits with your schedule.

 - What different styles of BellyDance do you teach? we teach a variety of styles, Egyptian, Tribal, Folkloric, Gypsy..... but our main goal is to give dancers a good basic foundation before they embellish the moves with styles from different regions.
 Periodic specially classes are offered on props and specialty styles.